quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Coalescing Packets {#packet-coalesce}

+Initial ({{packet-initial}}), 0-RTT Protected ({{packet-0rtt}}), and Handshake ({{packet-handshake}}) packets contain a Length field, which determines the end of the packet.
+The Length field covers both the Packet Number and Payload fields, both of which are confidentiality protected and initially of unknown length.
+The length of the Payload field is learned once header protection is removed.

-A sender can coalesce multiple QUIC packets into one UDP datagram.
+Using the Length field, a sender can coalesce multiple QUIC packets into one UDP datagram.
 This can reduce the number of UDP datagrams needed to complete the cryptographic handshake and starting sending data.
 Receivers MUST be able to process coalesced packets.

 Coalescing packets in order of increasing encryption levels (Initial, 0-RTT, Handshake, 1-RTT) makes it more likely the receiver will be able to process all